Frequently Asked Questions

 Who can become a member of Crossroads Fellowship?

-You can become a member by either signing up at our Welcome Center, making a request online to Kathy Meadows (firstname.lastname@example.org), or walking up front and requesting to do so at the end of any of our worship services.
-Adults need to complete a membership class, and then will be presented to the congregation and asked to take vows of membership.
+Anyone can become a member of Crossroads by either signing up at our Welcome Center, making a request online to Kathy Meadows (firstname.lastname@example.org) or walking up front and requesting to do so at the end of any of our worship services.
+Adults need to complete Starting Point and then will be presented to the congregation and asked to take vows of membership.

 How do I become a member?